shoganhennessy/Econ_text_data/README.md

 3. NBER inclusion, what is it good for? (in progress, up later).
 4. Forming a research question and a causal exercise (in progress, up later).

+### Work in progress.
+Stage of progress:
+Analysing fully collected data.

-Note: I do not list the code to build the data used in this work -- for which most of this project's work is creating.
+**Note:** I do not list the code to build the data used in this work -- for which most of this project's work is creating.
 If you are interested in using these data, then contact me.